 Even though this running thing hasn’t stuck yet, I’m not giving up.

-Anyone out there over 50 have running as a hobby?
+Anyone out there running as a hobby?

 Is it as bad as the devil says?